 Commuter students wishing to drive themselves to campus during the year will need to purchase a River Campus parking permit.
 Commuter students will automatically be assigned to Park Lot.
 Additionally, Commuter students are also allowed to participate in the Occasional Parking program and other UR Connections programs.

 Disability Parking Accommodations

 Help the University in our commitment to embrace sustainability while reducing your impact on the environment.
-Join a carpool!
-A qualifying carpool is two people or more sharing a ride and reaping the benefits of minimizing traffic congestion, being green, and saving on the cost of parking permits.
-Learn more about our free on-line carpool matching program sponsored by Zimride here.
+Join a carpool (2 or more people sharing a ride) – reap the benefits of minimizing traffic congestion, being green, and saving on the cost of parking permits!
+Carpooling is one of the many features of the UR Connections program to encourage alternative transportation.

 Enforcement, Citations and Appeals

 Parking Enforcement is provided as a customer service for those who have purchased parking.
 Parking Citations are meant as a means of communication to inform our patrons when their vehicles are not parked in accordance to Transportation and Parking Guidelines.
 Should you receive a parking citation you have 30 calendar days in which to appeal.
 Citations can be appealed online.